 STUDY ABROAD CREDITS COUNT TOWARD GRADUATION

-Students studying abroad under the auspices of Wesleyan’s Office of International Studies automatically receive credit toward their Wesleyan degree for all liberal arts courses taken abroad in fields taught at Wesleyan.
+Students studying abroad under the auspices of Wesleyan’s Office of Study Abroad automatically receive credit toward their Wesleyan degree for all liberal arts courses taken abroad in fields taught at Wesleyan.

 Students must enroll in the equivalent of four Wesleyan credits for each semester abroad.
-Permission for a fifth credit may be granted by the resident director of a Wesleyan-administered program, and by the Director of International Studies for any other program.
+Permission for a fifth credit may be granted by the resident director of a Wesleyan-administered program, and by the Director of Study Abroad for any other program.

 STUDY ABROAD AND THE MAJOR

 In order for a course to count toward the major, students must obtain preliminary approval from their advisor or another member of the department prior to their departure from Wesleyan, as indicated on the online application.
 Permission to count a course toward the major cannot be granted retroactively.

 Students may understandably need to modify their selection during the on-site registration period abroad.
 They are therefore expected to seek their advisor’s guidance and approval by email and must notify the Office of Study Abroad (firstname.lastname@example.org) of any changes.
 Failure to do so may result in the student making inadequate progress toward the completion of the major.